Ayamur0/EpidemicsSimulator/README.md

 # EpidemicsSimulator

 This tool was designed to simulate an Epidemic.
-A network and its nodes and node groups can be easily created and visualized.
-To simulate the epidemic, a disease can be created, and the spread of it can be simulated and visualized in 3D space.
+A social network and its nodes and node groups can be easily created and visualized.
+To simulate an epidemic, a disease with certain characeristics can be created, and the spread of it can be simulated and visualized in the network in a 3D space.
 To better understand its spread and outcomes, the result of a simulation can be analyzed using different graphs.

 ## Running from source